How does Rest Less make money

-If you love history, or enjoy connecting with different eras, then there’s a good chance that you’d enjoy a visit to a stately home.
+If you love history or enjoy connecting with different eras, there’s a good chance that you’d enjoy visiting a stately home.
 Historic, unique, and often featuring striking decor and architecture, these vast properties tell the tales of their previous owners, visitors, and everything else in between.

 Located all over the UK, stately homes can make the perfect destination for a day out or even just a new topic to read up on.